ilyabrilev/ilyabrilev/README.md

 with a bachelor’s degree in Information Technology and more than 10 years of programming experience.

 * 🌍  I'm based in Pattaya City, Thailand
-* 🧠  I'm learning Goland
+* 🧠  I'm learning Go

 ### Skills